1Jul1an/linkshelf/README.md

 **LinkShelf** is a minimal, responsive link hub for developers and creatives.
 Built as a static frontend MVP, it lets you showcase projects, profiles, and contact links in a clean layout — with no backend or database.

-It’s fully client-side and built for simplicity, clarity, and speed.
+It’s fully client-side and built for simplicity, and speed.

 ---